 Fryatt Hotel & Bar offers flexible accommodation with 2 cottages, set at the back of the guest house and sleep up to 4 guests each.
 There are 16 rooms with heating, a flat-screen TV and Free Wi-Fi.
 Some rooms have shared bathrooms and all accommodation has a simple, modern décor.

 The pub serves a great selection of draft beers, ales, along with wines and spirits.
-There is also a pool table, dart board, BT Sport and Sky TV.
+There is also a pool table, dart board and TV’s.

 The A120 Road is a 2-minute drive away and connects you to Colchester in just 35 minutes.
 London is approximately 85 miles from the guest house.

 The hotel has a free car park to the rear with limited spaces.
 For an enjoyable stay choose the Fryatt Hotel & Bar, Harwich